Resident Evil 5: Additional content

 Shortly before the release of Resident Evil 5, Capcom announced that a competitive multiplayer mode called Versus would be available for download in several weeks.
 Versus became available for download in Europe and North America on April 7, 2009, through the Xbox Live Marketplace and the PlayStation Store.
 Versus has two online game types: "Slayers", a point-based game challenging players to kill Majini, and "Survivors", where players hunt each other while dodging and attacking Majini.
 Both modes can be played by two-player teams.
 The Windows version of Resident Evil 5 originally did not support downloadable content (DLC).

-During Sony's press conference at the 2009 Tokyo Game Show Capcom announced that a special edition of the game, Biohazard 5: Alternative Edition, would be released in Japan for the PlayStation 3 in the spring of 2010.
+During Sony's press conference at the 2009 Tokyo Game Show Capcom announced that a special edition, Biohazard 5: Alternative Edition, would be released in Japan for the PlayStation 3 in the spring of 2010.
 This edition supports the PlayStation Move accessory and includes a new scenario, "Lost in Nightmares", where Chris Redfield and Jill Valentine infiltrate one of Umbrella Corporation co-founder Oswell E. Spencer's estates in 2006.
-Another special edition of the game, Resident Evil 5: Gold Edition, was released for the Xbox 360 and PlayStation 3 in North America and Europe.
+Another special edition, Resident Evil 5: Gold Edition, was released for the Xbox 360 and PlayStation 3 in North America and Europe.
 Gold Edition includes "Lost in Nightmares" and another campaign-expansion episode, "Desperate Escape", where players control Josh Stone and Jill Valentine as they assist Chris and Sheva.
 The edition also includes the previously released Versus mode, four new costumes and an alternate Mercenaries mode with eight new playable characters, new items and maps.
 Like Alternative Edition, Gold Edition supports the PlayStation Move accessory with a patch released on September 14, 2010.
 The Xbox 360 version of Gold Edition came in a DVD with a token allowing free download of all DLC, while the PlayStation 3 version had all of the new content on a single Blu-ray disc.
 On November 5, 2012, Resident Evil 5: Gold Edition was placed on the PlayStation Network as a free download for PlayStation Plus users during that month.

-As part of the game's conversion to Steamworks, Gold Edition was released for Microsoft Windows on March 26, 2015.
-Owners of the game from Steam or as a boxed retail Games for Windows – Live can acquire a free Steamworks copy of the base game and purchase the new Gold Edition content.
+As part of the conversion to Steamworks, Gold Edition was released for Windows on March 26, 2015.
+Owners of Resident Evil 5 from Steam or as a boxed retail Games for Windows – Live can acquire a free Steamworks copy of the base game and purchase the new Gold Edition content.
 The Steamworks version did not allow the use of Nvidia's 3D Vision technology or fan modifications, though Capcom later confirmed a way to work around these issues.
 In 2023, an update was released for the Windows version that removed Games for Windows – Live, thus restoring the split screen co-op feature to the game.